If you, or someone you know is in immediate danger dial 911!

 RI Long Term Care Ombudsman 401-785-3340

-The most recent Division of Elderly Affairs Pocket Manual available online can be found by clicking here.
+The most recent Office of Healthy Aging available online can be found by clicking here.

 The National Center on Elder Abuse (NCEA) is a program of the U.S. Administration on Aging.
 NCEA serves as a national resource center dedicated to the prevention of elder mistreatment.
 NCEA provides information in the areas of Research, Practice, Policy and Education.
 Visit their Website